CogNLP/CogAGENT/README.md

 ## Description
-CogKGE is a toolkit for building **multimodal**, **knowledgeable** and **controllable** conversational agents.
+CogAGENT is a toolkit for building **multimodal**, **knowledgeable** and **controllable** conversational agents.
 We provide 17 models and integrate a variety of datasets covered above features.
 We decouple and modularize them flexibly to make users more convenient for development and research.

 This package has the following advantages: